feelsong/rift-herald/README.md

-# Rift Heralds Stat From 2020 LCS Spring Matches
+# Rift Heralds From 2020 LCS Spring